-- (a) Methods for forensic alcohol analysis shall meet the following standards of procedure: - (1) The method instrument(s) method shall employbe calibrationed with standard(s) which is/are water solution(s) of ethyl alcohol. - (A) Such alcohol solutions are secondary standards \ which, for the purposes of these regulations, applies to prepared or purchased solutions. - (B) Each forensic alcohol laboratory shall purchase {NIST} traceable CRMssecondary alcohol standards, or prepare a secondary alcohol standard, establishing the concentration of the prepared standard by establish the concentration of each lot of secondary alcohol standards it uses, whether prepared or acquired, by an using a direct oxidimetric method which employs a primary standard, such as United States National Bureau of Standards the NIST potassium dichromate; - (C) The forensic alcohol laboratory personnel shall verify the concentration of any new secondary standard used in the method by analyzing the new secondary standard concurrently with a NIST SRMstandard reference material. - (D) If a purchased secondary standard (CRM) has been certified as analytically verified against a NIST SRM, the verification pursuant to 1220.2 (a)(1)(C) is not required. - (2) The procedure shall include blank and secondary alcohol standards.
-The procedure shall include blank and secondary alcohol standard samples at least once each day that samples are subjected to forensic alcohol analysis. - (A) A blank and secondary standard(s) shall be analyzed concurrently or prior to analysis of subject samples on each day of analysis and on any instrument used. - (B) All blank(s), secondary standard(s), and samples shall be taken through all steps of the method. - (A) The blank and secondary alcohol standard samples shall be taken through all steps of the method used for forensic alcohol analysis of samples. - (3) The procedure shall also include analysis of quality control reference samples as described in Section 1220.3-and shall include at least duplicate analyses of samples for forensic alcohol analysis.
+- (a) Methods for forensic alcohol analysis shall meet the following standards of procedure: - (1) The method shall employbe calibrationed with standard(s) which is/are water solution(s) of ethyl alcohol.

-- (A) A quality control reference sample shall not be taken from the same lot of alcohol solution which is used as a secondary alcohol standard. - (4) All samples shall minimally be analyzed in duplicate.
-Alcohols or other volatile organic solvents shall not be used to wash or rinse glassware and instruments used for alcohol analysis: - (5) All instruments used for alcohol analysis shall be in good working order. - (5) All instruments used for alcohol analysis shall be in good working order and routinely checked for accuracy and precision.
+- (A) Such alcohol solutions are secondary standards, which, for the purposes of these regulations, applies to prepared or purchased solutions. - (B) Each forensic alcohol laboratory shall purchase NIST traceable CRMs, or prepare a secondary alcohol standard, establishing the concentration of the prepared standard by establish the concentration of each lot of secondary alcohol standards it uses, whether prepared or acquired, by an using a direct oxidimetric method which employs a primary standard, such as United States National Bureau of Standards NIST potassium dichromate; - (C) The forensic alcohol laboratory personnel shall verify the concentration of any new secondary standard used in the method by analyzing the new secondary standard concurrently with a NIST SRM. - (D) If a purchased secondary standard (CRM) has been certified as analytically verified against a NIST SRM, the verification pursuant to 1220.2 (a)(1)(C) is not required. - (2) The procedure shall include blank and secondary alcohol standardssamples at least once each day that samples are subjected to forensic alcohol analysis. - (A) The blank and secondary alcohol standard samples shall be taken through all steps of the method used for forensic alcohol analysis of samples. - (A) A blank and secondary standard(s) shall be analyzed concurrently or prior to analysis of subject samples on each day of analysis and on any instrument used. - (B) All blank(s), secondary standard(s), and samples shall be taken through all steps of the method. - (3) The procedure shall also include analysis of quality control reference samples as described in Section 1220.3 and shall include at least duplicate analyses of samples for forensic alcohol analysis. - (A) A quality control reference sample shall not be taken from the same lot of alcohol solution which is used as a secondary alcohol standard. - (4) All samples shall minimally be analyzed in duplicate.
+Alcohols or other volatile organic solvents shall not be used to wash or rinse glassware used for alcohol analysis; If volatile organic solvents are employed in the maintenance of equipment, the solvents must be thoroughly removed. - (5) All instruments used for alcohol analysis shall be in good working order-and routinely checked for accuracy and precision.